wahlstedt/codebook/README.md

 A clue is only one word, but it can point to multiple words that you want your partner to select.
 You and your partner take turns giving clues and selecting words.
 If you find all the words before you run out of turns, you both win.

-Each player has their own page with the same list of words, but mixed up differently.
+Each player has their own page with the same selection of words, but mixed up differently.
 The large section on top is the list of all the words and is the same for both players.
-The smaller list below with the double outline contains the target words you are trying to get your partner to find.
-The list below that, with the single outline, are unused words you want your partner to avoid.
-Finally, the words at the bottom are the black words that your partner absolutely must not select because if that happens the game is lost!
+The smaller list below with the double outline contains the target words you want your partner to select.
+The list below that, with the single outline, are words you want your partner to avoid.
+Finally, the black words at the bottom are words that your partner absolutely must not select because if that happens, you both lose the game!

 ### Setup
 A game consists of 2 pages.
 Each player takes one of the pages, A or B. Make sure they have the same id.

-The words in the top list are the same and not secret, but the smaller lists below are different and should be kept out of sight from your partner.
+The top list of words is identical to both players, but the smaller lists below are different and should not be revealed to your partner.

 Choose a starting player, then alternate turns giving clues.
 ### Turns